AAII Sentiment Survey: Optimism Ends 2016 At A Five-Week High

 Optimism is not at excessive levels.
 Though many individual investors are optimistic about the short-term direction of stock prices, others are more cautious.
 The potential impact President-elect Donald Trump could have on the economy is encouraging some individual investors and creating uncertainty or concern among others.
 Also influencing investor sentiment are valuations, the magnitude and timing of future interest rate hikes, and the pace of economic and earnings growth.

 This week's special question asked AAII members how big of a percentage gain or loss the S&P 500 will realize in 2017.
 Just under three out of five respondents (59%) expect the large-cap index to post a gain next year.
-Slightly less than half anticipate a single-digit percentage-point rise, with 23% predicting an increase of up to 5% and 27% forecasting an increase of between 5% and 10%.
+Slightly less than half anticipate a single-digit percentage point rise, with 23% predicting an increase of up to 5% and 27%, forecasting an increase of between 5% and 10%.
 Expectations for tax reform, deregulation and new trade policies were the primary reasons given as to why.

 Slightly more than one out of five respondents (21%) expect the market to decline next year.
 Nearly 8% of all respondents predicted a drop of 15% or larger.
 Many of these respondents cited the new administration's potential policies as the reason for their pessimism.